 Two Factor Authentication (2FA)

 Another way to protect your SMS account from being accessed by malicious parties is to enable 2FA.
 This way only designated users will be able to log in is by receiving a One Time Password.
 This can be activated in Promotexter account settings.

-Despite the stories, SMS remains a viable channel for brands to stay in touch with their customers and for OTP messaging.
+Despite the stories, SMS remains a viable channel for brands to stay in touch with their customers and for notifications such as OTP messaging.
 However, a strong focus on Data security and Privacy is essential from all parties and it is important to only use responsible providers such as Promotexter that take the risks seriously and can reassure you that your data is safe.

 If a provider is willing to sell you a database or list or mobile numbers, then you should avoid working with them as sending SMS to numbers who haven’t explicitly opted in is prohibited by the carriers and the telecom regulators.

 Please talk with us if you need more information on the steps we are taking to protect you and your customers from the risks of Smishing and other attacks.

 1 Sender names or Sender IDs are the brand names that appear at the top of an SMS.
 SMS messages sent using a branded sender name (sometimes referred to as an SID) cannot be replied to.